-Wayne Middle School's student population of 463 students has declined by 9% over five school years.
+Wayne Middle School's student population of 463 students has stayed relatively flat over five school years.

 The diversity score of Wayne Middle School is 0.02, which is less than the diversity score at state average of 0.19.
 The school's diversity has stayed relatively flat over five school years.

 State Level (WV)